 eToro CopyTrader Review

-Just to make your selections a bit easier, eToro also assigns each trader with a ‘risk score’ as well as providing information on the number of trades per week, average holding time, charted performance, and news feed comments.
-This is enough information to give you a real insight and you have the ability to copy up to 100 traders at the same time.
+To help make your selections a bit easier, eToro assigns each trader a ‘risk score’, as well as providing information on the number of trades per week, average holding time, charted performance, and news feed comments.
+This is enough information to give you real insight.

 eToro CopyPortfolio Review